Houston Dog Bite Attorney

 Who Will Be Held Liable for Your Dog Attack?

-According to Texas state laws, a dog owner can be held liable for the actions of their pet if certain circumstances can be proven, but landlords and the victim themselves can also be held liable, depending on the evidence presented in the case.
+According to Texas state law, a dog owner can be held liable for the actions of their pet if certain circumstances can be proven, but landlords and the victim themselves can also be held liable, depending on the evidence presented in the case.

 The One-Bite Rule